 That year, CodeHouse Atlanta was hosted in a mansion in Buckhead, one of the most prestigious neighborhoods in the city.
 Of course, all the women explored the house and its seven bedrooms and gourmet kitchen; it was massive, and we were all excited to spend the next three days here.
 Once we got settled in and connected to WiFi, we received our challenge briefing and went straight to work that first night.
 We tied the night up with a personal chef making us dinner!

 The whole weekend had a similar cadence to the first evening, with sprinkles of awesome conversations and a coding dance party.
 After the challenge winners were announced and a farewell party, we all exchanged information and promised to keep in touch.
 I left with a feeling of sisterhood with my fellow women in tech.
-Being in that space with other future women engineers with similar backgrounds and similar cultures was encouraging and strengthening my confidence in pursuing my career in a male dominant space.
+Being in that space with other future women engineers with similar backgrounds and similar cultures was encouraging and strengthening my confidence in pursuing my career.
 This left an imprint on me to seek a company that could give the same sense of belongingness and sisterhood as CodeHouse did.